Brendan Radford

-Brendan operates his own recording facility RADMUSIC and has been busy producing musical projects and albums for a number of local and interstate artists.
-These include award winning productions for Casey Watt, Rose Carleo and Lance Friend that have consistently achieved Top 30 in the country music charts.
+Brendan operates his own recording facility Radmusic and has been busy producing musical projects and albums for a number of local and interstate artists.

 Over the past two years Brendan has been progressively recording a solo album, made up largely of his own material.
 The first single, ‘Sweet Maree’ was released to radio in March 2009.

-‘Snow’ is the second single release and title track from Brendan's first solo effort.
+"Snow" is the second single release and title track from Brendan's first solo effort.
 The album features 12 tracks and includes a number of other songs written by Brendan, along with interesting reworks of a few obscure classics.
 The album also contains two instrumental tracks.
 Brendan produced all tracks, features on vocals, guitars, harmonica and mandolin, and is joined by some of Australia's premier musicians, including James Gillard, Mitch Farmer, Jake Lardot, Hugh Curtis, Vaughan Jones, Michel Rose, Mick Albeck, Rose Carleo and a duet with Casey Watt.

-Brendan is up for awards in four of the seven categories including best Male Vocalist, Bush Ballad/Heritage, Instrumental and Vocal Collaboration at the Queensland Country Music Awards.